cdruee/austaltools/docs/configure-austaltools.rst

         of files is generated using the `format` and `values` arguments.

-        A downloaded 'filelist` is parsed acording to its filename exension.
+        A downloaded `filelist` is parsed acording to its filename exension.
 Supported formats are 'xml', 'meta4', 'html', 'json', and 'geojson'.
         Which information is extracted must be defined